 Indeed, it was a triumphant return to Rams Hill and it continues to hold up after several times playing it.
 In fact, I think my appreciation grows with each new visit.
 I do wish it was closer and a little less expensive, but I also like that it is something so out of the way and truly special as a “destination” course.
 If you haven’t made your way out there, it’s worth a little extra drive and you won’t regret it.

 And, don’t forget that Borrego Springs has five other courses and a couple nice resorts to stay at, so it’s a good place for a weekend golf trip.
 Borrego Springs Resort and de Anza Country Club are both pretty nice 18-hole courses.
 The Springs at Borrego is a good 9-hole regulation course.
 Roadrunner Club is an okay 18-hole par-3 track.
 Then, Club Circle, well… nevermind.
+Check out my Borrego Springs Short Course Blitz for those reviews.
 You also have the resurrected Warner Springs Ranch Resort to consider on the way out.
 It has a lot of potential, but a much, much longer way to go to be anywhere near the class the Rams Hill is in.

 Some new pictures from Rams Hill Golf Club (1/10/16):